SciML/DiffEqCallbacks.jl/docs/src/uncertainty_quantification.md

 While the first example is academic and shows how the ProbInts method scales, the fact that one should have some idea of the error in order to calibrate `σ` can lead to complications.
-Thus the more useful method in many cases is the `AdaptiveProbIntsUncertainty` version.
+Thus the more useful method in many cases, is the `AdaptiveProbIntsUncertainty` version.
 In this version, no `σ` is required since this is calculated using an internal error estimate.
 Thus this gives an accurate representation of the possible error without user input.